January 27, 2023

 - Visitors must follow core infection prevention protocols and screening procedures per current campus guidance at all times while on AFRH grounds.

 - Visitors must adhere to campus requirements for wearing masks and are encouraged to wear them in AFRH buildings even when not required.
-Visitors must wear masks in healthcare units and whenever the CDC community level is high.

 - Campuses will explain the risks associated with visitation to residents and visitors so they can make an informed decision about participation.